alphathunderwave/boooootttt/README.md

 # Boooootttt

-@boooootttt_ is a twitter bot that uses its followers as a vocabulary to generate semi-random tweets using markov chains.
+@boooootttt_ is totally not a robot that is definitely tweeting and not just stealing from totallynotrobots